polypoly-eu/polyPod/platform/podjs/README.md

        }
     ```

-    With the above, we make sure the feature uses our custom [rollup-plugin-copy-watch](https://github.com/polypoly-eu/polyPod/blob/main/dev-utils/rollup-plugin-copy-watch/) plugin to watch the copied files.
+    This way we make sure the feature uses our custom [rollup-plugin-copy-watch](https://github.com/polypoly-eu/polyPod/blob/main/dev-utils/rollup-plugin-copy-watch/) plugin to watch the copied files.
 To be able to do so, add a `watch` script on your `package.json`:

     ```json
        "scripts": {